AmericanAirlines/Hangar/README.md

 If you fork this project, deploy your app using the `Deploy to Heroku` button above, then navigate to the `Deploy` tab of your app in Heroku and configure Continuous Deployment as relevant for your app.

 ## Github Secrets
-This project uses GitHub Secrets which ensure that certain environment variables are encrypted and secured, and more specifically are used in order to encrypt the upload token used for CodeCov.
-In order to create a secret for CodeCov, go to the settings tab in your GitHub Repository, and click on the secrets tab.
-Here you can generate a secret by clicking `New Secret` and adding the secret name in addition to its value.
+This project uses GitHub Secrets which ensure that certain environment variables are encrypted and securely stored for use in GitHub Actions.
+In order to create a secret, go to the settings tab in your GitHub Repository, and click on the secrets tab.
+Here you can set a secret by clicking `New Secret` and adding the secret name in addition to its value.
+Within workflows, the values can be utilizes with the following syntax: `${{ secrets.YOUR_SECRET }}`.

 The secret in regards to CodeCov should be named `CODECOV_TOKEN`, and the value of this token will be the `Upload Token` generated when linking CodeCov to your Hangar repo.
 Secret values can also be updated in the secrets tab.